 I don’t doubt that the events themselves may be disturbing, but what is especially worrisome is that there is no real way to measure how disturbing they actually are.
 As previously mentioned, I’ve read many a global warming prediction, and despite many of them being pretty pessimistic, none of them said, “Yeah, we expect everything to go [boiled] batsh*t crazy in exactly 12 months’ time.”

 Have we passed the ecological tipping point sooner than expected?
-Is there some major event the globe is gear up for? (…like an electromagnetic field flip? …because the way they’re talking it wouldn’t surprise me in the least if it finally flips.)
+Is there some major event the globe is gearing up for? (…like an electromagnetic field flip? …because the way they’re talking it wouldn’t surprise me in the least if it finally flips.)
 Or, is the heightened emotional drama like the butter to my eggs, trying to un-stick certain influential people’s mindsets before everything ends up an unappetizing black-brown goop?

 Until such a time, it looks like the tragedy of beached marine mammals and accursed frying pans will continue to endure.